-In producing this draft document, the Planning Policy team has worked closely with the Development Management team in seeking to understand issues that have arisen in the regular use of the 2003 policies and to identify any gaps in the policy framework that need to be filled.

-- 6.2 Officers have also undertaken a series of Local Plan Panel meetings.
+- In producing this draft document, the Planning Policy team has worked closely with the Development Management team in seeking to understand issues that have arisen in the regular use of the 2003 policies and to identify any gaps in the policy framework that need to be filled. - 6.2 Officers have also undertaken a series of Local Plan Panel meetings.
 The Panel comprises cross party representation of members and is designed to act as a sounding board in the development of the Local Plan.
-These meetings have facilitated discussion between officers and members regarding the scope of policies and the approach to development proposed in the draft Local Plan. - 6.3 This report seeks authority to commence a wide ranging statutory consultation that will engage with all stakeholders and help to inform the Regulation 19 Proposed Submission Local Plan.
+These meetings have facilitated discussion between officers and members regarding the scope of policies and the approach to development proposed in the draft Local Plan. - 6.3 The document has also been considered by the Place Making and Innovation Executive Advisory Board on at its meeting on 17 February 2020. - This report seeks authority to commence a wide-ranging statutory consultation that will engage with all stakeholders and help to inform the Regulation 19 Proposed Submission Local Plan.
 The process will include three events across the borough, one in the east, west and central.
 The event in the centre of the borough will occur on a Saturday whilst the other two events will be held during the week in the afternoon and evening.
 This will help make the events accessible to all.